jordus100/stf-console-api/README.md

 # Stf::Client

-Automation client for connecting to [OpenSTF](https://github.com/openstf/stf) devices.
+Automation client for connecting to Smartdust STF devices.

 Designed with the following scenario in mind: